Moving with Kids – Seven Simple Ways to Prepare Yourself and the Kids for the Big Move

 Relocation – whether it involves national moving or international moving – is always difficult.
 Moving with kids, even more.
 Several factors come into play when there are kids in the picture.

 Firstly, kids hate change.
 We all do.
 But there’s something about moving that is particularly abhorrent for children.
 Secondly, the majority of children actually thrive on routine and familiarity.
-Moving within the city, state, or country itself can be a nerve-racking for them.
+Moving within the city, state, or country itself can be nerve-racking for them.
 There’s just no telling what international moving can do when they are unprepared.
 Furthermore, most kids are usually not a part of the moving decision.
 This makes the older children, who’ve entered their teen or pre-teen years, particularly averse to the idea.

 However, it is possible to get everyone on board about an upcoming national or international relocation.
-It is possible to plan and execute a stress- and hassle-free move, even when moving with kids.
+It is possible to plan and execute stress- and hassle-free move, even when moving with kids.
 Good communication is the key.

 Discussing the move with kids

 The easiest, most effective way of preparing kids for an upcoming national or international relocation is talking about it.
 You want to start discussing the move as early as possible – preferably the same day you and your spouse finalize the decision.
 This will ease their anxiety later.
-It also helps to explain the reasons of the move, even if you think the kids aren’t old enough to understand.
+It also helps to explain the reasons for the move, even if you think the kids aren’t old enough to understand.